smartbch/docs/faq.md

 At the first phase after Smart Bitcoin Cash's launch, only hash power is used for electing validators.
 Locking BCH at mainnet for staking will be implemented later and take effect in a future hard fork.

-### Q: BCH is only used to elect validators?
-What happens if BCH miners don't vote?

-Then the last quorum of nodes will take duty in the next epoch.
-If BCH miners support moeing, they will vote.
-We will talk to them before launching.

 ### Q: How to become a validator?